(Updated on November 17, 2022)

-Constant-velocity joints can be found within the wheels of the vehicle that turn.
+Constant-velocity joints can be found in practically all front-wheel drive and all-wheel drive vehicles as well as newer rear-wheel drive vehicles which employ an independent rear suspension.
 So, if you are driving a front-wheel drive vehicle, then it is likely going to have constant-velocity joints in those two front wheels.
-If you are driving a rear-wheel drive vehicle, then these joints will be in the back two tires.
+If you are driving a rear-wheel drive vehicle, then these joints will be in the rear.

 You might assume that all constant-velocity joints are the same.
 The truth is there are 5 main types of constant-velocity joints which can be used in vehicles.
 There are actually more than 5 altogether, but the joints listed below are the most commonly found ones.
 Each type of joint works well for specific types of vehicles.

 1) Tripod Joints and Ball-Type Joints

 Plunge joints can be either a tripod joint or ball-type joint.
 The former features a spider (also known as a tripod) that has three trunnions.
 These are components with spherical rollers attached to needle bearings.